ImAbdollahzadeh/Triangle_Rasterizer/README.md

 		next_y++;
 	}

 Our GPU can break this statement into **dy** cores (if dy < number_of_GPU_cores) and do all calculations in parallel, or into **number_of_GPU_cores** cores (if number_of_GPU_cores < dy) and in some small steps do the whole painting.
-With this in mind, we see that for if dy < number_of_GPU_cores, we can get dy factor in acceleration and if number_of_GPU_cores < dy, we would get (number_of_GPU_cores * (dy / number_of_GPU_cores)) + (dy % number_of_GPU_cores) factor in acceleration.
+With this in mind, we see that if dy < number_of_GPU_cores we get dy factor in acceleration and if number_of_GPU_cores < dy, we would get (number_of_GPU_cores * (dy / number_of_GPU_cores)) + (dy % number_of_GPU_cores) factor in acceleration.

-- If our imagined GPU draw circles and ellipses also based on triangle building blocks, one can see that for a large circle with radius of 400 (something like the hypotenuse of triangle above), therefore, if we start from 0° to 360° with steps 0.1°, we will be ended up to 3600 0.08 ms = 288 ms. Of course this is not the way to draw a circle, but just to give you a flavour of what would be the result of designing a game with everything based on triangles.
+If our imaginated GPU draw circles and ellipses also based on triangle building blocks, one can see that for a large circle with radius of 400 (something like the hypotenuse of triangle above), if we start from 0° to 360° with steps 0.1°, we will be ended up to 3600 * 0.08 ms = 288 ms. Of course this is not the way to draw a circle, but just to give you a flavour of what would be the result of designing a game with everything based on triangles.